Working Group 1: Guiding Theories

 - Archie Holmes, University of Virginia-Main Campus

 - Mary Huber, Bay View Alliance

 - Cathy Manduca, Carleton College

-- John Matsui, UC Berkeley
+- John Matsui, University of California-Berkeley

 - Olga Pierrakos, James Madison University